Musarat06/Pipeline_MachineLearning/README.md

 # Pipeline_MachineLearning
-Logistric Regresison model and Decission Tree classifier uisng Pipelines.
+Logistic Regression model and Decision Tree classifier using Pipelines.

-In this analysis, I have trained logistic regression and decision tree classifier model on breast cancer data using Pipeline form sklearn library.
-I have also normalized data for logistric regression model as it assum normal distribution before training model.
+In this analysis, I have trained logistic regression and decision tree classifier models on breast cancer data using the Pipeline form sklearn library.
+I have also normalized data for logistic regression model as it assumes normal distribution before the training model.